LydiaStefanova-NOAA/Legacy-Benchmark-Evaluation/README.md

 ## STEPS TO RUN the package
 1. Edit benchmark_package.sh.
 If running in the directory with the script, all that needs to be changed is to specify correct values for:
 > export whereispgb=...
 > export whereisflx=...
 > export explist=...
 2. Initialize
 > bash initial_setup_hera.sh
-3. Run preprocessing:
+3. Run preprocessing
 > sbatch submit_prep_pgb.sh
 > sbatch submit_prep_flx.sh
-4. Run verification:
+4. Run verification
 > sbatch submit_veri.sh
 5. Plot results
 > sbatch submit_plot.sh